 By Laurel Kays, NC State Extension Forestry, Jesse Wimberley, Sandhills PBA, Jennifer Fawcett, NC State Extension Forestry

-This is the first in a two-part series of posts highlighting PPE options for landowners who conduct prescribed burns.
-The second post will provide information on boots, gloves, hats, and additional resources for landowners.
+This is the first in a three-part series of posts highlighting PPE options for landowners who conduct prescribed burns.
+The second and third posts will provide information on PPE elements including boots, gloves, hats, and eye protection.

 Personal Protective Equipment, often abbreviated PPE, is crucial to the safe and effective implementation of prescribed fire.
 PPE not only protects burners, but can help reduce distractions that arise from thorny vegetation or hot embers and allow personnel to focus on safely executing the burn.
 Unfortunately for landowners who conduct prescribed burns, it is sometimes prohibitively expensive to acquire some pieces of PPE that agencies and other larger organizations consider routine.
 However, there are many options for PPE that are financially accessible while still providing protection during burns.

 This post will address some general considerations for selecting PPE, as well as options for pants and shirts.
 Following entries will address other elements including head coverings, face coverings, eye protection, and boots and shoes.